Goldielockz30/tech201_virtualisation/provision.md

 Step 2
 - go into your bash terminal and navigate into your app vm
 - once your are in the same location as your vagrant file
-- use the following commands to set a persistent variable ang get your app up and running.
+- use the following commands to set a persistent variable and get your app up and running.

 ```vagrant ssh app```